zopencommunity/meta/web/package_requests_server/README.md

 system.
 The unique database constraint prevents accidental duplicate votes from the same browser, and the API adds per-IP request throttling without storing IP addresses.

+The bulk-request interface accepts a pasted list or CSV, validates every row, and checks the public catalog before submission.
+The bulk API independently validates all fields and returns created, duplicate, and rejected rows.
+Public submissions are limited to 25 packages per batch and two batches per IP per hour.
+Each accepted row is stored as a normal independent request; a batch does not imply acceptance, priority, or a combined maintenance commitment.